RossMurr4y/mdbook-docx/README.md

 `mdbook-docx` translates your mdBook `.md` (Markdown) files into Word `.docx` documents.

 Styling of the content is achieved with a template `.docx` file.
 The content of the template is ignored but the **style definitions** are used to construct the final document.

 [Example](./examples/reference.docx)

 ## Usage

+If you're new to mdBook, [get started here](https://rust-lang.github.io/mdBook/guide/installation.html).

-Update your `book.toml` with the docx backend.
+Once you've a working mdBook, update your `book.toml` with the docx backend.

-If you've only had the default html backend until now and you want to now produce both the HTML and Docx content, you should add both.
+If you've only had the default html backend until now and you want to now produce both the HTML and Docx content, you'll want to add both to continue building both.

 ```toml
 [book]